ckwalsh/signedsource/.changeset/silly-bats-speak.md

 ---
 '@ckwalsh/signedsource': minor
+'@ckwalsh/signedsource-cli': minor
 ---

+# Rewrite ALL THE THINGS!

-Rewrote just about everything
+Rewrote just about everything.

+Still not completely satisfied, so not bumping to 1.0.0 yet.

-- Complete API rewrite of lib
+- Complete API change
-- Rewrite of CLI
+- Complete Implementation change (to streams based)

+## Future Work

+- Synchronous API (NodeJS only)

+## Workspace Changes

-- Delete eslint workspace package.
-It will be re-added when I implement a non-async export for nodejs usage only, since eslint rules don't support async code.
+- Deleted eslint workspace package.
+It will be re-added when I implement the synchronous API, since eslint rules don't support async logic.
 - Delete dev workspace package.
 Now using `@ckwalsh/typescript-dev-configs`
 - Rearrange a ton of devtools.
 Trying to unify them in the root package and share configs as much as possible.